|About Waitangi Associates

 Waitangi Associates was founded in the belief that Pakeha need to understand and take responsibility for their own colonial history and for honouring the Treaty of Waitangi.
-The workshop processes are predicated on the belief that, until Pakeha understand the Treaty and take responsibility for their own learning, the Treaty cannot be honoured.
-The workshop leaders are Pakeha from varied cultural heritages, who network in the Māori community and enjoy professional relationships with specialised Māori Treaty workers.
+The workshop processes were predicated on the belief that, until Pakeha understand the Treaty and take responsibility for their own learning, the Treaty cannot be honoured.
+The workshop leaders were Pakeha from varied cultural heritages, who networked in the Māori community and enjoyed professional relationships with specialised Māori Treaty workers.

 The experience of

-professional Pakeha and Māori treaty workers during the last twenty years has demonstrated
+professional Pakeha and Māori treaty workers during the last thirty years demonstrated

-that initially this work needs to be provided in a parallel process
+that initially this work needed to be provided in a parallel process

-which enables Pakeha and Māori to work through, what are often painful issues, in a
+which enabled Pakeha and Māori to work through, what are often painful issues, in a

 culturally safe environment.
 Pakeha and Māori need to do their own work before

 coming together.
-The guiding principles for Waitangi Associates are
+The guiding principles for Waitangi Associates were

 to make Treaty workshops available to all New Zealanders and for the process to be